9 Exercises to Add Into Your Upper Body WorkoutsFeb 1, 2022

 Benefits: This move might look simple, but there’s actually a lot going on — specifically when it comes to building your lats and pecs, Thomas says.
 Bonus: You’ll feel your core fire up with every rep, too.

-- Lay with your back on a flat bench, holding a set of dumbbells.
+- Lay with your back on a flat bench or on the floor, holding a set of dumbbells.

 - With your feet planted on the ground and your core engaged, extend your arms to the sky, holding the dumbbells together above your chest.

 - With a slight bend in your elbows, slowly lower your arms overhead until your biceps reach your ears.

 - Slowly bring your arms back to above your chest and repeat.

 Tip: You might be tempted to drop the dumbbells overhead by arching the back and lifting the ribs, Thomas says.
 Avoid this by keeping your core engaged throughout the exercise.